Khmelovsky/zurb_mail_builder/README.md

 ```

  ### Syntax
  The main thing  in this tool - special syntax called **Inky**.
 It's has several tags and grid system clasess like in a Bootstrap.
-This  list of them:
+This is list of them:
   - `'<container> </container>'`
   - `'<row> </row>'`
   - `'<columns> </columns>'`